aryansingh0710/loan-approval-prediction/README.md

 A Machine Learning powered web application that predicts whether a loan application will be approved or rejected based on applicant financial and personal information.

-The project includes an interactive UI, financial risk scoring, approval probability visualization, and automated PDF reporting.
+The project includes an interactive UI, financial risk scoring, approval probability visualization.

 ---